valeoai/MFEval/README.md

 # Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?
-(ICCVW 2023)
+(ICRA 2024)
 ### [Paper](https://arxiv.org/abs/2306.09281) | [Webpage](https://valeoai.github.io/blog/publications/real-world-forecasting/)

 ### This is the official implementation of the evaluation protocol proposed in this work for motion forecasting models with real-world perception inputs.